The XML source reads an XML data file and populates the columns in the source output with the data.

 The XML source does not validate the data in the XML file against the XSD.

-Using the XML Source Editor
+XML Source Editor

 The data in the XML files frequently includes hierarchical relationships.
 The XML Source Editor dialog box uses the specified schema to generate the XML source outputs.
 You can specify an XSD file, use an inline schema, or generate an XSD from the specified XML data file.
 The schema must be available at design time.